 While these may seem alien to the culture in most societies as they develop, they are natural in an underdeveloped/developing economy.
 Therefore the question is what exactly do we call development - blindly aping the west to become like them, is what has caused several societies and countries to a precipitous edge.

 This planet is our only home and will be our home forever (if we survive).
-It is worth fighting to save it by making sustainable choices and that needs a focused integrated global approach to combat this menace which is not restricted to any one country or region.
+It is worth fighting to save it by making sustainable choices, which requires a focused, integrated global approach to combat this menace that transcends any one country or region.

-But if you are like us - a small agent of change fret not, as the ocean is made of millions of tiny drops of water, none more or less important than the other.
-While sustainable fashion alone will not make us sustainable nor save the planet alone, we would rather be the drop in the ocean that made an effort no matter how small.
+But if you are like us—a small agent of change—fret not.
+Just as the ocean is made of millions of tiny drops of water, each equally important, your efforts matter.
+While sustainable fashion alone will not make us sustainable or save the planet, we would rather be the drop in the ocean that made an effort, no matter how small.

-Share your brand story at nonameglobal.com/forum and let your voice be heard by others in the industry and by all those who care.
+Share your brand story with us and let your voice be heard by others in the industry and all those who care.
+As a small order clothing manufacturer, NoName is committed to making a difference.
+Join us in creating a sustainable future.